Skip to main content

 Rosanne Janssens: Katholieke Universiteit Leuven, Belgium

-BMC Medical Informatics and Decision Making welcomes articles that offer insights into patient preferences and participation, shared decision-making tools and methods, and patient-reported outcomes measures.
-Articles should ideally offer methodological learnings and proposed ways for systematically integrating preference studies in medical research and practice, complementing existing methods and fostering targeted multi-stakeholder discussions and internationally accepted recommendations and guidelines.
+BMC Medical Informatics and Decision Making welcomed articles that offer insights into patient preferences and participation, shared decision-making tools and methods, and patient-reported outcomes measures.
+Articles comprise methodological learnings and proposed ways for systematically integrating preference studies in medical research and practice, complementing existing methods and fostering targeted multi-stakeholder discussions and internationally accepted recommendations and guidelines.

 Meet the Guest Editors